 Before commencing the alkali boil out, the boiler is flushed with hot and cold water to remove loose debris and sand.
 During this process, the drum internals should not be in position and care should be taken to avoid water into the superheaters system.

 - Mechanical completion of boiler including auxiliaries and piping.

-- Completion of hydraulic test activities and refractory dry out.
+- Completion of hydraulic test activities and refractory dry-out.

-- Readiness of electrical and instrumentation controls and adequate illumination in and around boiler house.
+- Readiness of electrical and instrumentation controls and adequate illumination in and around the boiler house.
 (Electrical power for motorized valves and gauge glass illuminator.)

 - Availability of DM water through boiler feed water pumps.

 - Readiness of sample collection system and availability of required chemicals for the alkali boil out.